Fall 2026 application deadline (Phase I closed): February 16, 2026 (Phase II invitations: March–April 2026)

 How is the HSRT different from the TEAS or HESI?

-The TEAS and HESI test academic content knowledge — science, math, reading, and English.
-The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, and deductive reasoning.
+The TEAS and HESI test academic content knowledge, science, math, reading, and English.
+The HSRT tests only critical thinking and reasoning ability across five domains: analysis, inference, evaluation, inductive reasoning, deductive reasoning, and numeracy.
 No science or medical knowledge is required.
 Portland Community College uses the HSRT to emphasize clinical reasoning ability over content memorization.

 How long does it take to prepare for the HSRT for Portland Community College?